chrisfield/react-form-composer/stories/form-examples/universal-validation/index.md

 - form-urlencoded content - eg when client JS is disabled or using 'Standard Submit (no client JS) button'

 Whichever way data is sent it will be validated/formatted consistently because the same code has been used.

-Try tuning javascript off: Messages for errors that would have been caught on the client are now displayed when the form is redisplayed after submission to the server.

-Run the example and in the chrome dev-tools network tab choose the slow-3g option.
-While the javascript is downloading you will be able to use the server rendered html-form.